salmonb/webfx/.github/README.md

     </picture>
 </p>

-The heart of WebFX is a JavaFX application transpiler, which is achieved by providing the WebFX Kit - a GWT compatible version of OpenJFX - making your application compilable to a Web App with [GWT][gwt-website].
+The heart of WebFX is a JavaFX application transpiler, which is achieved with the [WebFX Kit](../webfx-kit) - a GWT compatible version of OpenJFX - making your application compilable to a Web App with [GWT][gwt-website].
 For more explanation, please read the [documentation][webfx-docs].

 <div align="center">
     <picture>